 \subsection{Graph Neural Networks}

-Given a graph $G=\left \{ V, E \right \}$ denote a graph, GNNs learn the representation vectors of nodes by exploring their correlations with neighboring nodes.
-Modern GNNs follows a neighborhood aggregation strategy, where we iteratively update the representation of a node by aggregating the feature of its neighbors~\cite{xu2018powerful}.
+Given that a graph $G=\left \{ V, E \right \}$ denotes a graph, GNNs learn the representation vectors of nodes by exploring their correlations with neighboring nodes.
+The modified GNNs follow a neighborhood aggregation strategy, where we iteratively update the representation of a node by aggregating the features of its neighbors~\cite{xu2018powerful}.
 After $k$ iterations of aggregation, a node's representation encodes its interaction with neighbors within $k$ hops.
-The choice of aggregation strategy in GNNs is crucial.
+The choice of aggregation strategy for GNNs is crucial.
 A number of architectures have been proposed.
-In this work, we adopt the attentional aggregation strategy in~\cite{velivckovic2017graph}, which will be further elaborated in Section~\ref{sect:model}.
+In this work, we adopt the attentional aggregation strategy in~\cite{velivckovic2017graph}, which will be further elaborated upon in Section~\ref{sect:model}.